 2. XDDesign Bobby Original Anti-Theft Backpack

 Hidden zippers, secret compartments and made from cut proof multi-layered material this pack is very anti-theft.
 It’s weight balance lifts pressure off your spine for ultimate comfort while the water-repellent fabric keeps your valuables safe.

-Compatible with all laptops up to 15’ and all tablets up to 10’ it can open to 30, 90 or lay flat at 180 degrees for ease of packing and has a USB port built in to keep your phone charged.
+Compatible with all laptops up to 15’ and all tablets up to 10’, it can open to 30, 90 or lay flat at 180 degrees for ease of packing.
+There is also a USB port built in to keep your phone charged.

 3. Neatpak Canvas Sling Bag

-Water resistant, adjustable and with built in safety reflective stripes it comes with a lifetime guarantee.
+It’s water resistant, adjustable and has built in safety reflective stripes.
+It also comes with a lifetime guarantee.